TotalVerb/MathEnrichment/README.md

 ### Discrete Mathematics (Grade 7/8)

 This subject covers an introduction to mathematical objects, especially functions, and an introduction to probability.
 It is the latest subject I’ve taught and hence currently quite short and unorganized and currently rough around the edges.
-It is being decommissioned and eventually will be absorbed into Discrete Math.

 ### Measurement (Grade 4)